Asana and Stretching

 Introduction

-In yoga asanas thus work in many ways.
-Asanas work to awaken and empower one’s innate but dormant nervous/psychic systems (often referred to as the nadis, chakras, energy, body, subtle body, etc.) so that even greater conscious integration and realization can occur through consistent effort. .
+In yoga, asanas function in many ways.
+Asanas work to awaken and empower one’s innate, but dormant nervous/psychic systems (often referred to as the nadis, chakras, energy, body, subtle body, etc.) so that even greater conscious integration and realization can occur through consistent effort.

 In this sense what appears and manifests as the physical body (annamaya kosha) is a reflection of the energy body (pranamaya kosha), and to an extent the reverse is true; i.e., the state and characteristics of the energy body reflects what is happening in the physical.
 Both influence the mental/emotional functions (manomaya kosha) and both in turn are influenced by the mental emotional functions.

-So at one point in asana practice we bring conscious energy awareness to bear in utilizing breath awareness to open up the energy body as well as the physical body, as well as the mental/emotional body as a wholistic system so that such a conscious integrity is established in what is called the wisdom body (vijnanamaya kosha).
+So at one point in asana practice we bring conscious energy awareness (reflected by the breath) in order to open up the energy body as well as the physical body, as well as the mental/emotional body as a wholistic system so that such a conscious integrity is established in what is called the wisdom body (vijnanamaya kosha).
+Better put we utilize movement to open up the Mind -- to transform awareness.

 All this happens simultaneously in functional and authentic asana practice.
-As a result the energy and subtle bodies are capable of holding more of a charge (like a battery) and the foundational but previously dormant circuitry (nadis) become activated thus animating all four bodies.
-This is a palpable situation and can happen spontaneously as well as can be practiced/perfected.
-With increased awareness it can be repeated consciously – reversed engineered.
+As a result of this movement and bodymind realignment, the energy and subtle bodies are capable of trans conducting more of a charge and the foundational but previously dormant circuitry (nadis) become activated thus animating all four bodies simultaneously including down into the cellular and subatomic levels.
+Thus this is a palpable situation.
+It can happen spontaneously as well as practiced/perfected.
+With increased awareness it can be effected consciously.

 For example once one experiences this unity/harmony through practice, we have am imbedded memory of it or imprint which can be recalled later.
-Then we can scan the four bodies and become aware/conscious whether or not that the energy has become distracted/dissipated or distorted or on the other hand if it is freely flowing/bubbling.
-This way functional and natural self regulation becomes integrated at the core.
-If disharmony exists then we can consciously open the pathways, untangle the knots, and charge up the system using asana, pranayama, bandha, mudra, pratyahara, visualization, focusing, meditation, or other yogic methods.
+It is accessible through our field of experience.
+Through practice we expand that field of experience.
+Then we intuit and scan the four bodies and become aware/conscious whether or not that the energy has become distracted/dissipated or distorted, or on the other hand, if it is freely flowing/vibrating.
+This way entirely palpable, grounded, functional, and natural self regulation becomes integrated with consciousness at its core seat.
+If disharmony exists then through open awareness, we can consciously open the pathways, untangle the knots, and charge up the system using asana, pranayama, bandha, mudra, pratyahara, visualization, focusing, meditation, or other yogic methods.

 In asana, there are many basic ways to move, stretch, and open up.
 Here the physical body being the coarse/gross representative of the energy/subtle bodies it is an excellent starting place for sensitivity training.
 All the tensions, distortions, traumas, samskaras, kleshas, fears, etc., of the manomaya kosha are stored in the physical body via the neurophysiology and hence can be accessed as well.
 This storage imposes a serious drain, imposition, and obfuscation upon the energy body.
 So here on a very elementary but powerful level we can release these dysfunctional holding patterns via asana with in many cases immediate positive effects.
 Eventually this can remove the dysfunctional mechanism, habit, vasana, imprint, samskara, trauma, and so forth while bringing in new energy and awareness.